darkblockio/npm-sol-widget/README.md

 }
 ```

-### Example
+### Example Viewer

-This component needs to be used within the scope of the Solana Wallet Adapter component. `useWallet` should also be called under the Wallet Adapter scope:
+This component needs to be used within the scope of the Solana Wallet Adapter component. `useWallet` should also be
+called under the Wallet Adapter scope:

 ```
 import { ConnectionProvider, WalletProvider, useWallet } from "@solanawallet-adapter-react"